Iván García (diver): Technical Features

-Iván García is a talented diver who can perform the most difficult dives all over the world.
+Iván García can perform the most difficult dives all over the world.
 He has mastered a series of the most difficult dives since 2012.
 The dives which he uses now in the competition and their difficult degrees are respectively Forward 4 1/2 Somersaults-Tuck 109C(3.7), Back 3 1/2 Somersaults-Tuck 207C(3.3), Reverse 3 1/2 Somersaults-Tuck 307C(3.4), Inward 4 1/2 Somersaults-Tuck 409C(4.1), Forward 2 1/2 Somersaults 3 Twists-Pike 5156B(3.8) and Armstand Back 2 Soms 2 1/2 Twists-Free 6245D(3.6).
 The total difficult degrees of his dives is 21.9, which is the highest in the world.
 Iván García is able to dive either the most difficult dive or the second most difficult dive in each of the six diving groups(forward, backward, reverse, inward, twisting and armstand groups).
 Among these dives, 409C is the most difficult dive being used around the world currently.
 In 2012 London Olympic Games, Iván García and his partner Germán Sánchez placed second in the synchronized platform—the best performance of Mexicans in synchronized diving.
-However, due to the difficulty of his dives, he cannot perform perfectly all the time.
+However, due to the difficulty of his dives, he cannot perform correctly and perfectly all the time.